Welcome to Glasgow! Get started here with some of the basic info you'll need to know to make the most of your visit.

 Glasgow's timezone is Greenwich Mean Time (GMT) or one hour ahead of GMT, known as British Summer Time (BST), during the summer months.

 Spring (March – May) in Glasgow enjoys mild temperatures with the city’s parks and gardens filled with spring flowers.
 The summer months (June to September) can vary between mild and sunny with the advantage of up to 16 hours of daylight for visitors throughout the summer.
 Winters are colder, with a January average of 4.0°C (39°F) and occasional snow.

 Visit Scotland's iCentre in Glasgow is located at the south entrance of Buchanan Street Subway Station (G1 2LL).
 Visitors will be able to speak to VisitScotland’s Visitor Service Advisors, make ticket and accommodation bookings and pick up a range of information to take with them on their travels around Glasgow and across Scotland.
 For more info visit their website.

 There are no hard and fast rules for tipping in Glasgow.
 Tipping is down to customer discretion on the given service, with a 10-15% tip standard when customers are pleased with service in restaurants, cafés and bars.
 For taxi fares, it’s usual to round up to the nearest pound (£).

-Smoking is banned in all public places including all enclosed or partly enclosed public areas.
+Smoking is banned in all public places including all enclosed or partially enclosed public areas.

 The UK country code is 44, while Glasgow landlines start with a 141 area code, followed by a 7 digit number.
 To call abroad, dial 00 before the area code.